wundergraph/wundergraph/docs-website/src/pages/docs/wunderctl-reference/wunderctl-up.md

 - restarting WunderNode and hooks when necessary

 {% callout type="warning" %}
-When you are using `EnvironmentVariable` in your configuration, please make sure that you are providing values for them for `wunderctl up` command
+When you are using custom `EnvironmentVariable` in your configuration, please make sure that you are providing values for them when running this command
 {% /callout %}